filipedfs/flutter_tests/README.md

-# flutter_tests
+# Flutter Tests

 A application to test flutter functionalities.
-Not meant to be public.
+Not meant to be released.

 ## Getting Started